 Thermal imaging cameras are used worldwide across a wide variety of industries to monitor continuous processes.
 Thermal imaging can easily collect information on product quality and/or production efficiency that is difficult or impossible to capture using conventional means such as thermocouples or visible light cameras.
 The FLIR A65 is the perfect solution for those applications that require the benefits of a thermal image but do not need exact temperature measurement.
-The FLIR A65 camera has features and functions that make it the natural choice for anyone who uses PC software to solve problems.

 - Extremely compact: All models are extremely compact.
 They can easily be integrated in a machine vision environment.